Equivalence of eval-readback and eval-apply big-step evaluators by structuring the lambda-calculus's strategy space

 An alternative would have been to prove the call-by-value operational (rather than denotational) soundness of the steps, but that would have also enlarged the paper.
 At any rate, such correctness is assumed by LWF's syntactic simplicity and by the empirical evidence provided by the correct results obtained in the `expected typical cases' \cite[p.\,144]{OS07}, where the fused program $\mathtt{h}$ is syntactically identical to a known existing correct solution $\mathtt{h}'$.
 The code examples with correctly fused results in \cite{OS07} are written in strict Standard ML which certainly has no call-by-name denotational semantics.
 Applications of LWF in strict Standard ML presented in subsequent work \cite{Dan05,DM08,GPN14} confirm the soundness of the transformation by producing fused programs which are syntactically identical to the expected correct known ones.

 The only caveat on soundness, discussed in \cite[Sec.\,6.3]{OS07}, occurs when there is an expression in between a binding $\mathtt{x} = \mathtt{g}\:\mathtt{e}$ and the application $\mathtt{f}\:\mathtt{x}$.
 These two must be placed together to fuse them into $\mathtt{h}\:\mathtt{e}$, and this may require swapping the in-between expression, changing the evaluation order.
-For pure code, whether in lazy or eager functional programming languages, the swapping affects divergence order and performance in particular cases \cite[p.\,152]{OS07}.
+For pure code, whether in lazy or eager functional programming languages, the swapping may affect divergence order and performance in particular cases \cite[p.\,152]{OS07}.
 When the swapped expressions have side-effects, $\mathtt{f} \circ \mathtt{g}$ and $\mathtt{h}$ would differ in side-effect order.
 It is for this reason that \cite[p.\,151,\,154]{OS07} state that LWF is unsound for \emph{strict and impure languages}.
 However, the problem affects \emph{impure code} in any language (the authors seem to consider only the pure subset of Haskell without impure features \cite[p.\,151]{OS07}).